aleju/mario-ai/README.md

 * Now start the training via `Tools -> Run Lua script...` and select `train.lua`.
 * Expected training time: Maybe 10 hours, less with good hardware.
 (About 0.5M actions.)
 * You can stop the training via `Tools -> Reset Lua VM`.
 * If you want to restart the training from scratch (e.g. for a second run), you will have to delete the files in `learned/`.
-Note that you can sometimes keep the replay memory and train a new network with it.
+Note that you can keep the replay memory (`memory.sqlite`) and train a new network with it.

 You can test the model using `test.lua`.
-Don't expect it to always finish the level.
-It will likely still die a lot, especially if you ended the training on a bad set of parameters.
+Don't expect it to play amazingly well.
+The agent will still die a lot, even more so if you ended the training on a bad set of parameters.